 Built in 1860, to replace the original structure removed in 1792, the spire was not exactly a medieval structure.
 During the major restoration, Viollet-Le-Duc intended to create a higher spire that stands out in the city, inspired by the original architectural epoch of the Cathedral.
 Although Emmanuel Macron expressed his desire for a contemporary gesture, chief architect Philippe Villeneuve had revealed back in June, that the Viollet-le-Duc spire will be reconstructed as it was.
 Conservation communities also agree that the spire should be rebuilt according to traditional techniques, implementing the principles in the Charter of Venice.
-With no official information communicated to the public, the controversial works on the spire are still unclear.
-French officials have declared that a final decision will be taken in 2021.
+A final decision in July 2020 announced that the spire will be restored according to the original 19th-century Gothic design.

 Another main challenge for the reconstruction process is the structure of the roof and the material for the new roof tiles.
 Recommendations on the techniques to be used elaborated by the National Commission for Architecture and Heritage will be transmitted to the Minister of Culture in July.
 No decision will be announced before.
 Surveyed in 2015 by architect Rémi Fromont and 3Dscanned by Art Graphique et Patrimoine, the structure of the cathedral is well documented.